-The Locked bit controls, according to the PICMG 3.0 specification, whether the FRU is allowed to autonomously progress from state M1 to state M2.
+The Activation-Locked Policy Bit controls, according to the PICMG 3.0 specification, whether the FRU is allowed to autonomously progress from state M1 to state M2.
 If the Locked bit is set, this transition is not allowed.
 When the Shelf Manager sends the "Deactivate" command to the FRU, the FRU transitions to the state M1 and sets the Locked bit, preventing subsequent state transitions.